Jacob Wynes, DPM

 About Jacob Wynes, DPMToggle accordion item

-Dr. Wynes was named a "Top Doctor" in the specialty of Podiatry by Baltimore magazine in 2020.
+He was recently recognized as 2021 "Physician of the Year" at University of Maryland Midtown Campus and a "Top Doctor" in the specialty of Podiatry by Baltimore magazine in 2020.

 Every patient is an individual, and Dr. Wynes believes in meeting patients' needs through comprehensive evaluation and treatment designed to help them achieve an active, pain-free lifestyle.
 Dr. Wynes provides each patient with communication and education so that he or she can make informed decisions regarding treatment.